OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-22.md

 “If you lend money to my people, to the needy among you, do not act as a creditor; charge no interest.

 ## Exodus 22:26
-If you take your neighbour’s cloak as a pledge, return it by sunset,
+If you take your neighbour’s cloak as a pledge, ensure it is returned by sunset,

 ## Exodus 22:27
 for it is their only covering, the cloak for their body.
 What else can they sleep in?
 When they cry out to me, I will listen, for I am compassionate.

 ## Exodus 22:28
-“Do not blaspheme God or curse the ruler of your people.
+“Do not speak against God or curse the leader of your people.

 ## Exodus 22:29
 “Do not hold back offerings from your granaries or your wine.
 You must give me the firstborn of your sons.

 ## Exodus 22:30
-Do the same with your cattle and your sheep.
-Let them stay with their mothers for seven days, but give them to me on the eighth day.
+Do likewise with your cattle and your sheep.
+Let them stay with their mothers for seven days, but present them to me on the eighth day.

 ## Exodus 22:31
 “You are to be holy people to me.
 Therefore, do not eat the meat of an animal torn by wild beasts; throw it to the dogs.